 Nu Skin Under Investigation In China For Pyramid-Scheme Allegations

-Chinese officials are investigating allegations that Nu Skin has perpetrated “illegal multi-level marketing activities” in the country.
-Nu Skin is conducting its own review, having already identified policy infractions among its sales representatives during the firm’s recent period of rapid growth in China, and is putting its recruitment efforts on hold to cooperate with regulatory authorities and improve its training programs.
+Chinese officials are investigating allegations that Nu Skin perpetrated “illegal multi-level marketing activities” in the country.
+Nu Skin is conducting its own review, already having identified policy infractions among its sales representatives during the firm’s recent period of rapid growth in China, and is pausing its recruitment efforts to cooperate with regulatory authorities and improve its training programs.

 You may also be interested in...

-The multilevel marketer of weight-management shakes and other nutritionals says its independent distributor network, far from being a pyramid scheme, is in fact essential to helping people lose weight and adopt healthy lifestyles.
-Herbalife is implementing changes to clarify its business model for investors.
+The multilevel marketer of weight-management shakes and other nutritionals says its independent distributor network, far from being a pyramid scheme, in fact is essential in helping people lose weight and adopt healthy lifestyles, according to Herbalife executives.

 Nu Skin Unfazed By Allegations Of China Violations, Projects More Growth

 Following allegations from short seller Citron Research that it operates a “pyramid compensation scheme” in China, Nu Skin gives investors a peek into its business model.
 The firm recorded sales growth of 40% in its second quarter, driven by a 152% jump in China, and “the best is yet to come,” Nu Skin says.